electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

 Finnally a suggested creation wallet command is :

-    monero-wallet-cli --generate-from-device </path/to/wallet/file> --subaddress-lookahead 10:50
+    electroneum-wallet-cli --generate-from-device </path/to/wallet/file> --subaddress-lookahead 10:50

 and creation wallet command is :

-    monero-wallet-cli --generate-from-device </path/to/wallet/file> --restore-height <height> --subaddress-lookahead 10:50
+    electroneum-wallet-cli --generate-from-device </path/to/wallet/file> --restore-height <height> --subaddress-lookahead 10:50

 **Note 1**:

-You device must be plugged with the Monero application launched BEFORE running the wallet.
+You device must be plugged with the electroneum application launched BEFORE running the wallet.
 Once the wallet is running DO NOT quit the application nor unplug the device.

 **Note 2**: